Treating Child Lacerations

 Lacerations are less likely to become infected if they are repaired soon after they occur.
 Many physicians will not repair a laceration that is more than eight hours old because the risk of infection is too great.
 However, with more advanced techniques, they can be repaired even 24 hours later.

 The procedure is similar to repairing a tear in clothing.
-Primary care physicians, emergency room physicians, and surgeons usually repair lacerations.
+Pediatricians, emergency room physicians, and surgeons usually repair lacerations.
 The main goals are to stop bleeding, prevent infection, preserve function, and restore appearance.

-Before repairing the laceration, the physician thoroughly examines the wound and the underlying tendons or nerves.
+Before repairing the laceration, your child is calmed and kept safe and secure.
+Then the physician thoroughly examines the child’s wound and the underlying tendons or nerves.
 If nerves or tendons have been injured, they may have to be repaired first.
 The laceration is cleaned by removing any foreign material or debris.
 Removing foreign objects from penetrating wounds can sometimes cause bleeding, so this type of wound must be cleaned very carefully.
 The wound is then irrigated with saline solution and a disinfectant.
 The disinfecting agent may be mild soap or a commercial preparation.
 An antibacterial agent may be applied.

-The laceration is kept clean and dry for at least 24 hours after the repair.
+The child’s wound is kept clean and dry for at least 24 hours after the repair.
 Light bathing is generally permitted after 24 hours if the wound is not soaked.
-Sutures are removed 3-14 days depending on complexity and location of the wound.
+Sutures are removed after 3-14 days depending on the complexity and location of the wound.

-One week after the sutures are removed we recommend applying a sunblock SPF 30 or higher to prevent scar discoloration.
-During the early healing period the scar will be pink.
+One week after the child’s sutures are removed we recommend applying a sunblock SPF 30 or higher to prevent scar discoloration.
+During the early healing period the child’s scar will appear pink.
 During this stage the scar is very vulnerable to sun.
-Sun exposure even during cloudy days will eventually result in permanent darkening of the scar (aka solar tattooing).
+Sun exposure even during cloudy days will eventually result in permanent darkening of the child’s scar (also known as solar tattooing).

-To prevent that and to make sure that the scar is least noticeable, please continue to apply sunblock until the scar matures (pink color goes away).
-The pink color may stay up to 6-12 month.
+To prevent discoloration and to ensure the scar is least noticeable, please continue to apply sunblock until the scar matures (pink color goes away).
+The pink color may stay up to 6-12 months.

 All lacerations will heal with a scar.
-Wounds that are repaired with sutures are less likely to develop scars that are unsightly, but no one can predict how wounds will heal and who will develop unsightly scars.
+Wounds that are repaired with sutures are less likely to develop scars that are unsightly.
+The final result is unpredictable and unique to each child depending on conditions, severity of wound, and how their body heals.

-If you would like to have a plastic surgeon repair the cut, please inform the emergency room doctor or call your plastic surgeon’s office.
-Many private insurance companies will pay for plastic surgery specialist.
+If you would like to have a plastic surgeon repair your child’s cut, please inform the emergency room doctor or call your plastic surgeon’s office.
+Many private insurance companies will pay for a pediatric plastic surgery specialist.